Canning Across America Rotating Header Image

 • Open the petcock slowly or remove the weighted gauge (remember, it’s hot!).
 Unlock the canner lid and slide it across the top of the canner toward you, letting any remaining hot steam escape from the far side of the canner.
 Allow the canner to sit without its lid for 10 minutes before removing the jars to a countertop that has been insulated with dishtowels or newspaper to avoid breakage due to a temperature contrast between the hot jars and a cool surface.

 CAA Contributor Lorene Edwards Forkner is a freelance writer, garden designer, and food enthusiast in the Pacific Northwest.
-She is the co-author of Canning & Preserving Your Own Harvest, from Sasquatch Books.
+She is the co-author of Canning & Preserving Your Own Harvest.
 Both books are based on material original to The Encyclopedia of Country Living, by Carla Emery.
-Read more of Lorene’s musings on life, work, home, and garden at Planted at Home.